kristen770/Phase-3-Final-Project/README.md

  [](/Photos/photo4.jpeg)

- In order to model this data I took an iterative approach, enumerating on a variety of models and data processing techniques.
-Each of these iterations can be found in the Modeling folder in this repository, a brief summary of the accuracy of each of those models is listed below.
+ Modeling this data provided an oppurtunity to explore multiple modeling techniques: KNN, Logistic Regression, Random Forests and other ensemble methods.
+Through out modeling my goal was to identify the model, feature and parameters that would best predict the status of well in Tanzania.
+Within each model I took approach, enumerating on a variety of models and data processing techniques.
+Below are the testing accuracy scores for each of my models, as well as a detailed summary of my final model.

  * Single Tree - Testing Accuracy for Decision Tree Classifier: 70.88%